CS2613-FA23/explorationactivity1-AlarmWalker/Overview.md

    They provide a simple and effective way to extract data from web pages.

 6. Impact on Learning <a name="impact-on-learning"></a>
    I already have experience web scraping using another language/framework such as Selenium in JS.
-Using python library to do similar task was interesing.
+Using python library to do similar tasks was interesing.
    It enhanced my understanding of how to work with external libraries in Python.

 7. Overall Experience <a name="overall-experience"></a>